dvdknaap/NodeJS-realtime-Chat/README.md

 * Private messaging
 * On unreaded privated message(s), the sender in userlist blinks with the amount of unreaded messages
 * On unreaded privated message(s) the document title change to total unreaded message (animated)
+* Super user mode with telnet
+* Send an messag through telnet to an specific chat member
+* Kick an specific chat user through telnet

 **Requirements:**
   * async